nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 RPM Build Server
 ++++++++++++++++

 For fun, you can setup a new server that is your designated RPM building machine.
 You will need to install **mock** to do this.
-EL6 and EL7 are fine, as mock will emulate any RHEL or Fedora release as necessary.
-It is recommended to use EL7 has EL6 is now in phase 3 support.

 Git Server
 ++++++++++

 Also for fun, you can setup a git server.
 There are many options out there.
-A popular opensource one is `Gitlab <https://about.gitlab.com/>`_.
-EL6 or EL7 are fine, as Gitlab supports both.
+A popular opensource one is `Gitlab <https://about.gitlab.com/>`_ or even Gitea.